brianpetro/jsbrains/smart-sources/README.md

 Smart Sources uses adapters to handle different types of content.
 The main adapters are:

-- `SourceAdapter`: Base adapter class for handling source operations.
+- `SourceContentAdapter`: Base adapter class for handling source operations.
-- `MarkdownSourceAdapter`: Specializes in handling Markdown files.
+- `MarkdownSourceContentAdapter`: Specializes in handling Markdown files.
-- `PDFSourceAdapter`: Handles PDF files, extracting content into well-formed markdown.
+- `PDFSourceContentAdapter`: Handles PDF files, extracting content into well-formed markdown.

 Adapters provide a consistent interface for various operations on different content types.